 By now, you’d probably realize that saddles come in all shapes and sizes.
 Add in different padding levels and materials and suddenly things become even more complicated.

+Trying to figure out which saddle to use for your road bike can be a really tough choice.
 And don’t forget, what works for others, might or might not work for you.

 So, you need to consider your options very carefully.